History & Recognition

 Throughout all phases of our history, our role has always been to to ensure the needs and requirements of our members, the profession and the business community are maintained and protected.
 The framework of the IPA serves to protect and support these interests and to ensure our members gain appropriate recognition on a professional basis.

 The IPA believes an effective and consistent corporate identity is essential.
-A strong recognisable logo will help communicate credibility and generate greater awareness.
+A strong recognisable logo and use of post-nominals will help communicate credibility and generate greater brand awareness.

 IPA members are encouraged to use the post-nominal associated with their membership status as an indication of the standing they hold within the accounting profession.